 Sign up for updates!

 We'll notify you when the application period for the 2019 Adroit Journal Summer Mentorship Program opens.
 Note: If you are subscribed to our mailing list, you will already receive these updates.

-We are very proud of our alumni from this program.
-Previous students have gone on to become recognized through the National YoungArts Foundation & United States Presidential Scholar in the Arts designation, the National Scholastic Art & Writing Awards, and the Foyle Young Poet of the Year Awards, among a plethora of others.
+We are very proud of our alumni.
+Students have subsequently been recognized through the National YoungArts Foundation & United States Presidential Scholar in the Arts designation, the National Scholastic Art & Writing Awards, and the Foyle Young Poet of the Year Awards, among a plethora of others.
 Click here to view the mentorship alumni college list.

 Applicants should possess firm work ethic and some familiarity with the writing and workshop process, and should be comfortable with receiving (and giving) commentary and critique.
 Applicants should also possess the will to explore and improve!

 This opportunity will not offer academic credit (this is a friendship, not a class!), and participation in this workshop is not a route to publication in The Adroit Journal.
 Program directors have the right to terminate a mentorship student's involvement with the program at any time, should activity issues arise.

 At the end of the day, we are looking for the best potential: the writers with the drive to explore and discuss, the courage to delete and leap, and the determination to apply what they discover to future writings.

 Mentor apps will be considered until February 15, 2019.
 Click here to apply!

 Mentors must be at least eighteen years of age, and may be previously affiliated or unaffiliated with the Adroit Journal.
 The ideal Mentor is organized, knowledgeable about either contemporary poetry or prose, able to work well with others, and plans to be reachable for the duration of the program—late-June to early-August.
 Additionally, the ideal Mentor has experience in the classroom with creative writing, whether as a student, a teacher/professor, or both.